bazelbuild/bazel/site/docs/toolchains.md

 actual rule-specific toolchain.
 The use of the `toolchain()` rule enables the lazy loading of toolchains.

-Below is an example toolchain definition:
+Below is an example toolchain definition which should go in a `BUILD` file:

 ```python
 toolchain_type(name = 'my_toolchain_type')